soodoku/text-as-data/README.md

 ### Subset

+Output a simple or stratified random sample of a csv, and only the columns you need.
+Get summary of crucial aspects of the data.
+See [Subset](https://github.com/soodoku/text-as-data/blob/master/subset/).

 ### TDF

 ### R

-For classifying text in R using SVM or Lasso, see [Basic Text Classifier](https://gist.github.com/soodoku/e34dbe0219b0f00a74d5)
+* Classify text in R using SVM or Lasso.
+See [Basic Text Classifier](https://gist.github.com/soodoku/e34dbe0219b0f00a74d5)

 ### License
 Scripts are released under the [MIT License](https://github.com/soodoku/Weather-Data/License%20for%20Scripts.md).